msackey-IW/event-driven-mongodb/README.md

 - Navigate to the directory you want to clone the project. e.g. `cd path/to/your/directory`
 - Run `git clone git@github.com:msackey-IW/springboot-kong-microservice.git`
 - Alternatively, in the [project repository](https://github.com/msackey-IW/springboot-kong-microservice) you can navigate to `code -> Open with GitHub Desktop` and clone the repository through GitHub Desktop.
-- Run `mvn clean package` - This packages the springboot application into a .jar file.
+- Run `mvn clean package` in the terminal - This packages the springboot application into a .jar file.
-- Run `docker-compose up` - This creates and runs the microservice from the .jar file.
+- Run `docker-compose up` in the terminal - This creates and runs the microservice from the .jar file.
 - The endpoints are exposed via a kong gateway through the following url `http://localhost:8000/user/{id}`.
 - The id is field is a dynamic resource and returns all information attached to the user with the specified id.
 - The database can be accessed through [PGADMIN4](http://localhost:5050).
-The default username and password for this service is available at `microservice/docker-compose.yaml`
+The default username and password for this service is available at `microservice/docker-compose.yaml` associated with environment variables "PGADMIN_DEFAULT_EMAIL" and "PGADMIN_DEFAULT_PASSWORD".
 - The default login credentials for the database are available in `microservice/docker-compose.yaml`

 ## Setting Up - DOWNLOAD THE PROJECT